 Live sports and all the drama that comes with it

 Netflix is good, but you won’t find the Super Bowl or Olympics there.
 If you’re a sports fan, you’ll want at least a basic cable or satellite TV package to watch your favorite teams and sports.
 Sure, you might be able to get highlights online or watch the game later, but that doesn’t come close to the excitement of watching it live.
+While you may be able to find live streams of sports where you live, this isn’t an option for many.

 Pay-per-view, new movies and On Demand titles